github1/meshage/README.md

 Address may be supplied in the following formats:

-### Host port string
+### Host and port string

-The host and port conjoined by a colon.
+The host and port separated by a colon.

 _Example_